EESI/PyFeast/README.txt

 face to all the functionality of the FEAST implementation that was provided with the original Matlab interface.

+Installation
+====
+To install the FEAST interface, you'll need to build and install the libraries first, and then install python.

+Make MIToolbox and install it:

+$ cd FEAST/MIToolbox
+$ make
+$ sudo make install

+Make FSToolbox and install it:

+$ cd FEAST/FSToolbox
+$ make
+$ sudo make install

+Install our PyFeast module

+$ python ./setup.py build
+$ sudo python ./setup.py install

 Demonstration
 ====
-See demo_feast_wrapper.py for an example with uniform data and an image data set.
+See test/test.py for an example with uniform data and an image data set.
 The image data set was collected from the digits example in the Scikits-Learn toolbox.